georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/ss/a_p_r_scores_2.png)

+Changing the threshold did not result in better performance numbers, they actually stayed the same.
+The reason for this is may be due to the the model having a small test set, I initially did a 80/20 split.
+I resplit the dataset with a 60/40 split and see if the model predicted better on the larger test set.

 **Model Assessment with larger test set

-Changing the threshold did not result in better performance numbers.
-The reason for this is may be due to the small test set that we have.
-I originally split the data, 80 (train) / 20 (test).
-I will resplit it to 60/40 and see if the model predicts better on the larger test set.

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.4, random_state = 42, stratify = y)##test_size percentage allocated to test_set, random_state = shuffling applied before split